kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 Soros and Keynes were right that markets are reflexive and coordination-driven.
 But reflexivity operates within physical, informational, and institutional constraints that create predictable boundaries.
 Understanding these constraints lets you anticipate market breaking points even during wild speculative episodes.

+Methodologically, this framework sits at the intersection of **agent-based computational economics** and **econophysics**: it treats markets as interacting, bounded agents moving across a changing feasibility landscape, and it uses field/gradient language as a compact summary of how liquidity, leverage, mandates, and shared interpretability shape collective motion.
+In finance terms, it complements **limits-to-arbitrage**, **market microstructure**, and **systemic risk on networks** by treating constraints and information coherence as state variables whose geometry organizes regime changes in prices, flows, and correlations.[^1][^2]

 ## The Reflexive Foundation

 Soros's core insight centers on two-way feedback between market participants' thinking and market reality.
-As he stated: "There is a two-way interaction between the participants' thinking and the situation in which they participate."[^1] This creates circular causation—perception influences reality, which then influences perception, introducing fundamental uncertainty.
+As he stated: "There is a two-way interaction between the participants' thinking and the situation in which they participate."[^3] This creates circular causation—perception influences reality, which then influences perception, introducing fundamental uncertainty.

 Mathematically, reflexive dynamics follow a coupled system,